Smoke Alarms and Heat Alarms Buyer's Guide

 Applications: Stairwells, Landings, Offices

 If you are unsure what type of smoke alarm you have installed, see if you can find a radioactive symbol or compartment inside the alarm (if this is accessible).
 Unlike optical smoke detectors, ionisation smoke alarms feature a tiny radioactive source in the sensor chamber that enables the ionising technology to work.
-It's quick reaction to small particles can make the ionisation smoke alarm prone to false alarms, particularly when located near kitchens.
-Because of this, it is recommended for ionisation alarms to be installed in stairwells, upstairs landings and offices.
+Its quick reaction to small particles can make the ionisation smoke alarm prone to false alarms, particularly when located near kitchens.
+Because of this, it is recommended that ionisation alarms be installed in stairwells, upstairs landings and offices.
 This should avoid the occurrence of nuisance alarms when cooking or burning toast!

 To View our range of Ionisation smoke alarms please Click Here

 How do optical smoke alarms work?
 Optical smoke detectors are slightly quicker at detecting slow-smouldering fires that tend to produce a lot of smoke.
 These fires tend to originate from upholstery type materials or over heated wiring.
 Also known as photo-electric alarms, this quick response time to smouldering fires is down to the optical smoke alarm's high sensitivity to large particles in the air.
 The optical sensing chamber effectively "sees" when smoke is present, as the large particles block and cause infrared light to scatter.